danse-inelastic/pyre/docs/pyrePackages.rst

     outerradius = pyre.db.real( name = 'outerradius', default = 0.002 )
 }}}

 This table describes cylinders with parameters height, innerradius, and outerradius.

-== hierarchial data structures ==
-Hierarchial data structures are stored by establishing "references" between related objects.

-There are two kinds of references:

- * normal reference with definite type
- * versatile reference. this is useful in case of polymorphism

-=== Normal reference ===
+In the `pyre project dsaw<http://, DbManager is overlaid with additional functionality for creating hierarchical data structures.

 .. _pyre-geometry: